verekia/manapotion/README.md

 ### Augmenting the store

-You can add your own variables to the store by augmenting the `ManaPotionState` interface from `@manapotion/react` or from `manapotion` in a global definition file such as `global.d.ts` at the root of your project:
+You can add your own variables to the store by augmenting the `ManaPotionState` interface from `@manapotion/react`, `@manapotion/vue`, or `@manapotion/vanilla` in a global definition file such as `global.d.ts` at the root of your project:

 ```ts
 import { ManaPotionState } from '@manapotion/react'